Booking Terms & Conditions

 50% of the accommodation cost or full deposit

 29 to 42 days

 Full accommodation cost

-If you live outside the UK and have booked through a local agent, the term ‘accommodation cost’ in the above cancellation charges table means the amount paid by your local agent to us after taking off any booking fees, insurance premiums and any administration charge paid to us for making any change.
+If you live outside the UK and have booked through a local agent, the term ‘total cost’ in the above cancellation charges table means the amount paid by your local agent to us after taking off any booking fees, insurance premiums and any administration charge paid to us for making any change.
 To avoid any doubt, total cost does not include any charges made by your local agent or anyone else for booking fees, flights other travel services or any other amounts not paid to us.
 Other service providers may charge higher cancellation charges.

 c) Cutting short your stay